Ships hit by U-boats

 CargoCod fish

-At 11.34 hours on 15 Jan, 1942, U-203 hit a ship with a torpedo aft of amidship and saw how it sank within two minutes after a heavy explosion.
-Mützelburg thought that he had sunk an ammunition ship, but his victim was the trawler Catalina (Master Henry Thornhill).
+At 11.34 hours on 15 January 1942 U-203 hit a ship with one G7e torpedo on port side just aft of amidships and saw how it sank within two minutes after a heavy explosion about 30 miles south of John’s, Newfoundland.
+Mützelburg thought that he had sunk an ammunition ship, but his victim must have been the unescorted and neutral trawler Catalina (Master Henry Thornhill).

 If you can help us with any additional information on this vessel then please contact us.